jozfeal/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait-jozfeal/README.md

 ```

 ```
-By havng the parent sleep, it will wait for the child process to print before printing its own thing, thus ensuring that its print goes afterwards.
+By having the parent sleep, it will wait for the child process to print before printing its own thing, thus ensuring that its print goes afterwards.
 ```